 The Expert Advisory Group includes:

-- Dr Anna Bennett, English Language and Foundation Studies Centre, University of Newcastle
+- Dr Anna Bennett, Pathways and Academic Learning Support Centre, University of Newcastle

 - Professor Trevor Gale, Education Policy and Social Justice, University of Glasgow